brson/brson.github.com/_posts/2016-11-30-starting-with-error-chain.md

 ```

 This demonstrates the raison d'être for error-chain: capturing and reporting the
-multiple errors that led to the program failing.
-The reason we see both the
+chain of multiple errors that led to the program failing.
+The reason we see both
-final error and its cause is because in our `run` function we _chained_ two errors together:
+the final error and its cause is because in our `run` function we _chained_ two
+errors together:

 ```rust
 fn run() -> Result<()> {